Publishing overview

 How to publish your site

-You can publish site changes and updates from Site actions, Editor, or Site settings.
+You can publish site changes and updates from Site actions, Legacy Editor, or Site settings.

 Publishing from Site actions or Site settings